Wisconsin Badgers QB fumbles bowl-game trophy, smashing it on floor, videos show

 "My mama would call it a boo-boo, but it's all right, we'll bounce back," he continued.
 "It'll be the last trophy I ever drop, I guarantee you that."

-Players attempted to salvage their prize by taping an actual jar of Duke's Real Mayonnaise to the base of the trophy -- an unforeseen victory for the sponsor of the bowl game, which was played in Charlotte, N.C.
+Players attempted to salvage their prize by taping an actual bottle of Duke's Real Mayonnaise to the base of the trophy -- an unforeseen victory for the sponsor of the bowl game, which was played in Charlotte, N.C.

 Despite the mishap, Mertz accounted for three touchdowns and Wisconsin turned four second-half interceptions -- all by different players -- into 21 points to turn a close game into a near-rout of the Demon Deacons.
 Five players scored touchdowns for the Badgers.